How to Write an Outline for a Research Paper: 3 Templates

 Introduction

-The topic of [Insert Topic] is increasingly important due to [briefly describe the main issue or challenge].
+The topic of [Insert Topic] matters because [briefly describe the issue, debate, or research problem].

 Main Point 1